zulfadz/the-plain/_posts/2022-05-04-units-digit.md

 The key observation is that for each $$n \geq 5$$, $$n!$$  is a multiple of $$5.2=10$$.
 Any integer that is multiple of 10 yields units digit of zero.

-Therefore, it suffices to simply consider the case of 1! + 2! +3! + 4!, whereby the units digit sum up to 3.
+Therefore, it suffices to simply consider the case of 1! + 2! +3! + 4!, in which the units digit is 3.

 Footnote: